 Coffee can actually be a great houseplant!
 Besides yielding a significant amount of beautiful coffee beans, it will also adorn your living space.
 Of course, don’t expect too much- one coffee tree yields about 1 pound of roast coffee.
 Now, considering that you won’t be able to grow a gigantic coffee tree at home, you’ll have to lower your expectations.
 But hey, you can always start with one coffee plant, and if you like it, plant some more, why not?
 Who knows, maybe it goes so well for you that you’ll need to read a How to Grow Coffee Farm guide?

 Alright, let’s cut the talk.
 First of all, you’d want to grow Arabica coffee plant, just like every other coffee enthusiast.
 I have tried a 100% Robusta coffee once, and it wasn’t a nice experience at all.
 It tastes like burning rubber, in my experience at least.
-On the other hand, I would like to have one Robusta plant, as blends between Arabica and Robusta grounds can be very cool.
+On the other hand, I would like to have one Robusta plant as they have a Velvet Foam and tastes exceptionally well; blends between Arabica and Robusta grounds can be very cool.
 Robusta stands up to its name- it’s easier to grow, more resistant to diseases, and it grows in more diverse climate conditions.

 We’ll summarize the most important facts in this table: